got5/awlContact/jsf2/README.md

 JSF 2 AwlContact
 ===========================

-A JSF 2 implementation of the AwlContact project (a simple CRUD webapp) based on Primefaces anf Richfaces library
+A JSF 2 implementation of the AwlContact project (a simple CRUD webapp) based on PrimeFaces and RichFaces libraries

 Stack
 -----